dalibo/emaj/docs/en/webUsage.rst

 Tables group content
 --------------------

-Using the “*Content*” tab of the group's bar, it is possible to get a summary of a tables group content.
+Using the “*Content*” tab of the group's bar, it is possible to get a summary of a table group content.

 For each table belonging to the group, the displayed sheet shows its E-Maj characteristics, as well as the disk space used by its log table and index.